ImagingDataCommons/RealtimeCosts/README.md

 keeps state in a bucket in project "B" that you specify.
 One gotcha is that it assumes an empty file for project "A" already exists in the bucket. (still a to-do).
 Note that each project has a separate file, since the function is being triggered by each separate project, and we want to avoid race conditions.
 (Note the function usuall takes 10-20 seconds to run for each project it processes).
-With enough projects to moniotor, it might fall behind (?).
+With enough projects to monitor, it might fall behind (?).
 This has not been explored.

 In addition to monitoring the overall spending reported, the function checks if reported egress out of the cloud